|Owner(s)||Andrea Schug, Axel Schug, Claudia Schug|

 The founder of Schug Carneros, Walter Schug, spent ten years as the founding winemaker at Joseph Phelps Vineyards beginning in 1973 and created California's first proprietary Bordeaux-style blend, Insignia, and the first varietal Syrah in the U.S. He also made the vineyard designates Eisele and Backus, and pioneered late-harvest dessert wines.
-He was the first ever to receive a 99-point score from wine critic Robert Parker, Jr..
+He was the first-ever to receive a 99-point score from wine critic Robert Parker, Jr.

 Schug's real passion was Pinot Noir.
 Phelps discontinued producing Pinot Noir in 1980 and Schug began making it the same year under his own label.
 Ten laters later, he built Schug Carneros Estate Winery near the town of Sonoma and by 1992 was making estate Chardonnay and Pinot Noir.
-Walter and his wife Gertrud were joined by son Axel in 1989 who directed the sales and growth of the winery in the ensuing years and is currently the managing partner.
+Walter and his wife Gertrud were joined by son Axel in 1989 who directed the sales and growth of the winery in the ensuing years and became the currently the managing partner.

 2008 Schug Carneros Pinot Noir